txt.lurk.org

 sustainability of the project.
 Last but not least, ecological

-been actively guiding us until now and will hopefully keep on guiding us
+and have been actively guiding us until now and will hopefully keep

 <p>In terms of long-term sustainability, the growth of the space is